-North Carolina has a rich history of sports and is the birthplace of Pepsi, but something not to overlook is the plethora of aquariums and natural wonders throughout the state.
+North Carolina has a rich history of sports and is the birthplace of Pepsi, but something not to overlook is the natural wonders throughout the state, as well as the plethora of aquariums in North Carolina.

 North Carolina has a wonderful mixture of both river systems and coastal systems.
 This diverse array of waterways means that there is a lot to learn about the area.
-Here are three of the best aquariums you need to visit:
+Here are three of the best aquariums in North Carolina you need to visit:

 North Carolina Aquarium at Fort Fisher